 In the sixties of the thirteenth century, the first granite church in Myślibórz was built.
-It was soon destroyed during the invasion of prince Bolesław the Pious in 1271, but in 1298, under the decision of margrave Albrecht III, a collegiate chapter was established at the church.
+It was soon destroyed during the invasion of Duke Bolesław the Pious in 1271, but in 1298, under the decision of Margrave Albrecht III, a collegiate chapter was established.

-The current building was erected from stone and brick in the gothic style at the beginning of the 15th century.
-Already in 1433 it was burned by the Hussites.
+In 1433, the building was burnt by the Hussites.
 In 1538, due to the introduction of Lutheranism in Pomerania, the temple became a Protestant congregation.
 In 1539 the city’s great fire damaged the collegiate church.
 The destruction was so serious that for about fifty years as the parish church functioned the Dominican monastery church.
 The collegiate church was rebuilt in the years 1582-93.
 In 1630 during the Thirty Years’ War the temple suffered because of the looting of the imperial troops, and in 1655 because of the fire.
 The reconstruction was carried out in the seventies of the seventeenth century.
 The pulpit and vaults preserved to this day date from this period.
 In the nineteenth century, the roofs were repaired and the facades were partially renovated.
 At the beginning of the 20th century, a thorough renovation of the church was carried out.

 To this day, the church has preserved its Gothic shape with partially reface facades and without original vaults in the nave and chancel.
 Also in the walls of the chancel of the present gothic church there are significant parts of the walls of the original romanesque building with a regular arrangement of carefully worked blocks.
 A archivolite of the romanesque portal has been preserved in the southern wall of the chancel.

 Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.